The governed AI workspace

 Your teams are already using AI.
 IT has no approved alternative to offer them.

 Finance pastes spreadsheets into ChatGPT.
 HR writes org docs in Claude.
 Sales researches accounts in tools nobody approved.
-According to Netskope, 47% of enterprise GenAI users are on personal, unmanaged tools.
+According to Netskope, 47% of enterprise GenAI users still use personal AI apps.
 Nobody's trying to cause trouble.
 They're just using what works, because there's nothing better available.

 Giving everyone a model license doesn't fix this.
 The harder problem is everything around the model: which skills are allowed, which systems agents can reach, which actions need a human to sign off, what evidence exists after the fact.
 Those are company decisions, and right now most companies have no way to make them.